-“Many participants enter the competition with a technology background and little or no experience in business, management or working as part of a startup,” said Angie Schick, the competition’s Program Manager.
+“Many participants enter the competition with a technology background and little or no experience in business, management or working as part of a startup,” said Angie Schick, the competition’s Executive Director.
 “They benefit most from understanding the process of turning their technology into a product and creating a valuable business model.
 Those also accepting of training from their mentors and who are willing to reach out to their business community for support are more likely to succeed.”

 - 56% are still active in some form and collectively have created 3,170 jobs and generated an estimated $194 million in revenue.